anand-sharan/big-data-challenge/README.md

     Number of paid reviews 94
     Number of paid five star reviews 48
-    Percantage of paid reviews that are five stars 51.06%
+    Percentage of paid reviews that are five stars 51.06%

 # Level 2 Findings